 Testing for the prevalence of COVID-19 in the VCU community will be conducted throughout the year to monitor the health of our community.
 This data will help identify trends and outbreaks, and to inform our actions going forward.
 VCU students and employees who are fully vaccinated and have reported their vaccine record to VCU are exempt from this requirement.

-During the regular school year, testing takes place Monday through Thursday (on Mondays at the Hunton Student Center at 1110 E. Broad St. on the MCV Campus and on Tuesday through Thursday at the Capital Assets and Real Estate Building at 800 W. Broad St. on the Monroe Park Campus).
 The test is conducted using nasal swabs, designed to collect samples from the nasal walls of the nostril.
 This is not the more invasive nasopharyngeal swab test which collects samples from deep within the nasal cavity.

 VCU will also offer a limited number of exit testing opportunities to interested students and employees.
 Exit testing offers you the opportunity to test for COVID-19 as you prepare to leave campus for the semester.